outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - organize examples

+  - example of deriving solution from problem framed as a distortion:
+    - problem, formatted using distortion structures as an error structure:
+      - over-distortion, caused by over-applying 'reduction' function
+    - solution, formatted using distortion structures:
+      - reduction function of the reduction function

   - assumption identification algorithm
     - any specific info is a potentially problematic assumption
       - example: 'what function in the software caused the problem' assumes that the stack variable is a constant ('software' part of the stack), when really other variable values should be examined